HAIR RESTORATION TECHNIQUES

-“Hair Restoration” typically refers to the process of hair transplantation, where real hair is taken from another area (typically the back or sides of the scalp) and is transplanted or moved to the area where the hair is being “restored.”
+“Hair Restoration” typically refers to the process of hair transplantation for men and women, where real hair follicles are taken from another area (typically the back or sides of the scalp) and is transplanted or moved to the area where the hair is being “restored.”

 Hair that is taken from areas of hair from the the back or sides is known as donor dominant hair, which is the hair that will continue to grow throughout the life of most men.
 The transplantation of this hair to a bald area does not change its ability to grow; donor dominance is the scientific basis for the success of hair transplantation.